Dmitry Orlov (writer): More recent writings

-By 2019, Orlov felt that most of the ingredients precipitating collapse of the United States were in place, and that the one single ingredient still missing--a humiliating military defeat--was under way:
+By 2019, Orlov felt that most of the ingredients precipitating collapse of the United States were in place, and that the one single ingredient still missing—a humiliating military defeat—was under way:

+The function of the US military is to intimidate other countries into letting the US buy whatever it wants by printing US dollars as needed [...]
+Once their ability to intimidate the world into submission is gone [...] all that will remain of the "richest country in the world" is a pile of worthless paper.
+When precisely that moment arrives is anyone’s guess, but you shouldn’t need to time it exactly provided you can plan for it.
+I recommend that you do so—if you haven’t already.

 From his new home in the rural Karelia region of the Russian Federation, Dmitry Orlov has clearly allied himself with Russian President Vladimir Putin, including supporting the 2022 invasion of Ukraine and repeating state media explanations of the situation in Ukraine, arguing that it is a "Special Military Operation" and not a war, and proclaiming the honesty and success of its stated purpose of "demilitarization and denazification".